tango-controls/rfc/2/README.md

 * Calling a Command.

 The Device MAY not execute (block) the Attribute or Pipe read or write operation or the command execution code for individual States.
-In such a case the Device object SHALL respond with throwing a `DevFailed` exception.
+In such a case the Device SHALL respond with throwing a `DevFailed` exception.
-The way how a Device object responds to the above calls define a State Machine.
+The way how a Device responds to the above calls define a State Machine.

 * A Device MAY use a State Machine.